Technology changes faster than we can adapt

 What are the latest technological developments?

 The number of technological developments to take into account can no longer be counted.
-In addition, it differs per company in which innovations can make a difference.
-However, there are a number of major developments that will affect our lives and those of all companies.
+Besides, it differs per company in which innovations can make a difference.
+However, several significant developments will affect our lives and those of all companies.